segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 4. When prompted, click **Allow**.
 This is required for Segment to update your Google Adwords Remarketing Lists.
 ![](images/garl-auth-google.png)

 5. Select the Adwords account to connect with Personas.
+(Sub-accounts are also available.)

 ### 2. Create an audience in Segment and connect it to Google Adwords Remarketing Lists